Storytelling is a core part of being human. Our ability to share ideas, stories, and concepts make us unique from the rest of the animal kingdom.

 - Point of view

 The sequence of events helps the story progress.
-The plot takes the reader from the beginning of the story to the end in whatever narrative form the story takes.
+A crucial literary element complete a story is the plot which takes the reader from the beginning of the story to the end in whatever narrative form the story takes.
 The plot typically consists of five main parts: exposition, rising action (conflict), climax, falling action, and resolution.

 The exposition is the beginning or introduction to the overall story.
 Important parts to the story are first introduced to the reader, such as the characters and setting(s).
 The reader understands what may come from throughout the story from the exposition.
 It is the background upon which the foreground of the story takes place.